ArtCenter1/omnitrade-terminal/README.md

 ### Comprehensive Documentation

-For more detailed documentation, please visit our [GitHub Wiki](https://github.com/yourusername/omnitrade/wiki).
+For more detailed documentation, please visit our [GitHub Wiki](https://github.com/ArtCenter1/omnitrade-terminal/wiki).

 ### Project Management

-For roadmap, sprint planning, and task tracking, please visit our [GitHub Projects](https://github.com/yourusername/omnitrade/projects).
+For roadmap, sprint planning, and task tracking, please visit our [GitHub Projects](https://github.com/ArtCenter1/omnitrade-terminal/projects).

 Legacy planning documents and design decisions are located in the `/project_management` directory.

 ## Contributing

-(Contribution guidelines TBD)
+We welcome contributions to the OmniTrade Terminal!
+Please follow these steps:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## Relationship to OmniTrade Platform

+The OmniTrade Terminal is a specialized component of the broader OmniTrade ecosystem.
+While it's maintained as a separate repository for focused development, it integrates with the core OmniTrade platform for authentication, data storage, and other shared services.

 ## License

-(License TBD)
+This project is licensed under the MIT License - see the LICENSE file for details.